 The following guidelines apply to usage of the Send/Receive API for standard messaging:

 Subscription messaging is allowed for specific use cases, and gives a business or developer the ability to send regular content to a person on Messenger.
-To send subscription messaging, the developer must apply for the bot to be granted the
+A user may opt-out of receiving subscription messages from a Page at any time.

 The following guidelines apply to usage of the Send/Receive API for subscription messaging:

 Page admins may access the subscription messaging request form by doing the following:

 In the form, the Page admin will be asked to provide the following: